dhruvgupta2112/Quad_Tree/README.md

 Our project basically explores working of QuadTree and how Quadtrees can be super helpful in organizing maps and quickly finding stuff on them.

-# How to run
+## How to run

-1.open the terminal or command prompt.\n
+1.open the terminal or command prompt.
 2.Navigate to the directory containing your source code files.
-3.Compile the main.cpp file in terminal using command "g++ main.c" 4.After successful compilation, run the program by using the command "./a.out".
+3.Compile the main.cpp file in terminal using command "g++ main.c"
+4.After successful compilation, run the program by using the command "./a.out".
-5.After running the programe, Follow the on-screen prompts to perform various operations with the quad tree 6.You can use following command for doing various oprations in QuadTree :
+5.After running the programe, Follow the on-screen prompts to perform various operations with the quad tree
+6.You can use following command for doing various oprations in QuadTree :

         	i      for Inserting a single point.